mdp/bluemonday-js/README.md

 ### Intro

 GopherJs compiles go to JavaScript and it works incredibly well for most projects.
 That being said, I didn't find any guides on how best to integrate that process into a modular JavaScript codebase.
-I built this project mostly as a demo of how to take go code and turn it into an NPM module that can be used in Node or a modern browser.
+I built this project mostly as a demo of how to take go code and turn it into an npm module that can be used in Node or a modern browser.

+My goals for this demonstration project are as follows:

+- Write go code that can be used from JavaScript
+- Package the code in an npm module
+- Write unit tests for the generate javascript code
+- Build and test the package using Travis
+- Deploy the package to npmjs.com's public repo

 ### Structure